meegpipe/meegpipe/tutorials/batman/abp_feat.md

 DO_REPORT   = true; % Should full HTML reports be generated?
 ````

-We now create an instance of the data processing pipeline that will take care of
+We now create an instance of the data processing pipeline using a helper
-extracting the features we are interested in:
+function (`batman.extract_abp_features_pipelines`) to take care of specifying
+and building the pipeline nodes:

 ````matlab
 myPipe = batman.extract_abp_features_pipeline(...
     'GenerateReport', DO_REPORT, ...
     'Parallelize',    PARALELLIZE);
 ````

-Of course, we have not written any function
+Of course, we have not written any `batman.extract_abp_features_pipeline` so the
-`batman.extract_abp_features_pipeline` so the code above will not work quite
+code above will not work quite yet.
-yet.
 But it will soon enough.

-Until now, our main processing script looks almost identical to the one we wrote
-when we [split the raw files][splitting_raw_data].
-Something that does change is
-the way we retrieve the list of files that we aim to process.
-Since the input to
-this processing stage are not anymore __raw__ data files, we cannot anymore use
-`somsds.link2rec` to retrieve them.
-Thus we need to be a bit more explicit when
-building the list of files that are to be processed.
-First we need to get hold
-of the split files that were produced in the [previous
+The ABP features should be extracted from every split file that was produced in
-section][splitting_raw_data] of this tutorial:
+the [previous section][splitting_raw_data] of this tutorial.
+So let's get hold
+of them:

 ````matlab